PGA-dev/pgaguitarexp/README.md

 - Guitar Stat5 **GET**
 - Front Carousel **GET**
 - GuitarID **GET**

+## Server and Database
+- mongo DB
+- Node.js
+    - Used for all backend wiring, for the most part
+- Express
+    - Used to mirror endpoints highlighted by front end Fetch system
+- Mongoose middleware for modeling

 ## To Do Still
 - Need to add my buyng guide tips
 - Must imbed YouTube, rather than use links
 - Must improve upon the sheer scope of material
-- Must add a real database to this, likely postgres, possibly Mongo, but not a fan
+- Still need to add a real database to this, likely postgres, possibly Mongo, but not a fan of noSQL for small applications
 - Updated About and About Guide pages
 ## Market Survey & Research